 La Terrasse at the historic Fairmont Château Laurier hotel has one of the most scenic settings in the city.
 Enjoy stellar service as well as views of iconic Parliament Hill, the majestic Ottawa River and the beautiful Canadian Museum of History.
 Look below and you’ll even see boats going through the historic locks of the Rideau Canal!

 The Clarendon Courtyard is a special nook in the ByWard Market area where patios of multiple restaurants converge.
-Choose from the aptly-named and classic Courtyard Restaurant, the chic but comfortable Social Cocktail & Lounge (PLANNED REOPENING: JUNE 26), or the Italian-style Mamma Grazzi’s Kitchen (PLANNED REOPENING: JUNE 26), and ask to be seated on their respective patios.
+Choose from the aptly-named and classic Courtyard Restaurant, the chic but comfortable Social Cocktail & Lounge, or the Italian-style Mamma Grazzi’s Kitchen, and ask to be seated on their respective patios.
 The stone arches and cobblestones combined with lit trees and occasional live music in the summer make this large outdoor space a romantic and convivial spot!

 Copper Spirits and Sights